fhuang26/median_degree/README.md

 (2) "venmo_input/Out of order-6-2-two fifths chance" : input test case up to 640k transactions
                         Roughly there are 760 payments in every 60-sec window.

-# of total payments and runtime in ms
+number of total payments and runtime in ms
 1k :    233
 2k :    374
 5k :    429